xunfenghua/plain-nextjs-netlify-demo/README.md

 This repository provides a boilerplate to quickly set up a Next.js application with [Prisma Postgres](https://www.prisma.io/postgres) and [Prisma ORM](https://www.prisma.io/orm), and deploy it to Netlify.
 It includes an easy setup process and example routes that demonstrate basic CRUD operations.

+For the deployment on Netlify, you can use the [Prisma Postgres extension](https://www.netlify.com/integrations/prisma) for Netlify.

 ## Getting started

 Follow these steps to quickly set up the project and start using Prisma ORM with Next.js.